drockparashar/githubConnector/README.md

-# 🗃️ MySQL App
+# � SourceSense GitHub App

-A powerful application that extracts metadata from MySQL databases and transforms it into a standardized format.
-Built with Application SDK for robust workflow management.
+A powerful application that extracts metadata from GitHub repositories and transforms it into a standardized format.
+Built with Application SDK for robust workflow management and intelligent metadata extraction.

 ## Prerequisites